jessica0530/hijiangtao.github.io/about/index.md

 Greetings,I'm an undergraduate student at School of Software, Beijing Institute of Technology.

-My major is Digital Media Technology,I'm interested in Computer Vision and Digital Media.I'm the Director of Data Mining Laboratory,which belongs to  the Software technology innovation base.
+My major is Digital Media Technology,I'm interested in Computer Vision and Digital Media.I'm the Director of Data Mining Laboratory,which belongs to the Software Technology Innovation Base.

 I'm now having a researching project with Professor Tang in Data Mining and Processing from January,2014.